bflanders/pubsub/docs/component.md

 * [Other Methods](#other-useful-component-methods)

 ## JS object constructors
 So you want to make an html element.
-What is the minimum about of characters it would take to make it.
-I started thinking about may libraries I had used before that took in a JS object as part of its constructor.
-And default parameters would be nice.
-So here's what we are dealing with in HTML:
+What is the minimum about of characters it would take to make it?
+Here's the template of a typical html element where each term is more like a variable:

 ```html
 < tag key_0="value_0" key_1="value_1" ...> text